lisa-lumos/Snowflake/06-data-loading.md

 Query the TASK_HISTORY Account Usage view to find the average run time of a task (avg difference between scheduled and completed time).
 The warehouse size you choose should be large enough to run multiple child tasks that are triggered simultaneously by predecessor tasks.
 Choose an appropriate warehouse size for task to complete its workload within the defined schedule interval.

 serverless or user-managed task, which one to choose:
-- Choose serverless tasks if: you have too few tasks to run concurrently; tasks runtime < 1min; tasks with stable runtime; need to fully adhere to the schedule
+- Choose serverless tasks if: you have too few tasks to run concurrently; tasks runtime < 1min; tasks with stable runtime; need to fully adhere to the schedule (has no queue period)
 - Choose user-managed tasks if: you can fully utilize one warehouse; have unpredictable runtime/loads; no need to fully adhere to the schedule

 A standalone task or the root task in a DAG generally runs on a schedule.
 You can define the schedule when creating a task (using CREATE TASK) or later (using ALTER TASK).
 If a task is still running when it is already the next scheduled execution time, then that scheduled run is skipped.